 Fully waterproof (IPx7) for external mounting using either mains or DC power

-Place up to 65 virtual marks up to 25 nautical miles away (depending on mounting height)
+Place up to 65 virtual marks or virtual buoys up to 25 nautical miles away (depending on mounting height)

 Fast and simple

 Everything you need is provided, setup and configuration is easy

 Move or create new virtual marks to reflect changing conditions, safety zones, etc

 Protected communication to and from your Station for privacy and data integrity